Double-headed serpent

 The Double-headed serpent is an Aztec sculpture.
 It is a snake with two heads composed of mostly turquoise pieces applied to a wooden base.
-It came from Aztec Mexico and might have been worn or displayed in religious ceremonies.
+It might have been worn or displayed in religious ceremonies.
 The mosaic is made of pieces of turquoise, spiny oyster shell and conch shell.
 The sculpture is at the British Museum.

 Description

 The sculpture is of an undulating serpent with heads on each side.
 A single block of cedar wood (Cedrela odorata) forms the sculpture's base.
 The back side has been hollowed out, possibly to make the sculpture lighter.
 The back, once gilded, is now plain, and only the heads have decorations on both sides.
 The outer body of the two-headed snake is covered in a mosaic of turquoise, accented by red spiny oyster.
 Turquoise stones were broken in small, flat tesserae and adhered to the wooden body with pine resin.
 By using 2,000 small pieces, the flat pieces of stone give the impression of a faceted, curvilinear surface.
 The turquoise was cut and ground using stone tools.
 Some of the turquoise was imported to Mesoamerica from approximately 1,600 km to the northwest, from the Four Corners Region of Oasisamerica where the Ancestral Pueblo people mined the stone.

 The heads of the serpents have holes for eyes, and remaining traces of beeswax and resin may have once held objects representing eyes, possibly orbs of iron pyrite (Fool's Gold).
 The vivid contrast of the red and white details on the head have been made from oyster shell and conch shell respectively.
-Cleverly, the adhesive used to attach the Spondylus princeps shell has been colored with red iron oxide (hematite) to complete the design.
+The adhesive used to attach the Spondylus princeps shell has been colored with red iron oxide (hematite) to complete the design.
 The white shell used for the teeth comes from shells of the edible queen conch.